Notre-Solutions/Inship-Website/src/content/products/CAPS.md

         CAPs had various was it can handle issues with invoices this can be customised globally.
   timeline:
-    - title: Supplier/User Forwards Document
+    - title: Receiving Documents
       description: >-
-        Invoice and other documents such as Credit Notes or Statements can be emailed or DnD into CAPs.
+        Invoices and credit notes are e-mailed by the user or it's suppliers to a dedicated e-mail address, alternatively any user can DnD documents into CAPs.
-    - title: Document Processing
+    - title: Processing Documents
       description: >-
-        Once a new document is received, CAPs identifies the document, automatically captures the required information, sets it's coding rules and it's workflow.
+        Once a new document is received, CAPs identifies the document, automatically capturing the required information and setting it's coding rules.
-    - title: Approval Workflow
+    - title: Matching and Approval
       description: >-
-        Documents are forward for approval, this can be a simple or a complex process, based on a businesses needs and it be automate, based on different factors.
-    - title: Automatically Matching to PO/GRN
-      description: Invoices are automatically matched to PO/GRNS.
-    - title: One Click to Approve and Process
-      description: >-
-        When the only or final approver clicks approved all accounting for the invoice is complete and it is ready for bulk upload.
-    - title: Bulk Approval
-      description: >-
-        Both GL and PO invoices can be bulk approved, this leads to ten's or hundreds of invoices being processed with a couple of clicks.
+        Based on a company's needs, document approval can be simple or complex.
+        The system allows for single or bulk document approval, PO matching, mobile approval and authorisation levels.
     - title: Bulk Upload
-      description: >-
-        Invoices are uploaded in bulk, this can be manual, timed or automatic based on your systems needs.
-    - title: Statement Reconciliation
-      description: >-
-        CAPs reconciles your suppliers statement against processed invoices with one click.
-A copy of any missing invoices will be immediately requested.
-    - title: Search and Storage
-      description: >-
-        CAP's can stores all processed invoices for 7 years and provides an extensive search facility for users with many options.
+      description: Files are transferred to your accounts/ERP system.
   customerReports:
     - percentage: 90
       description: Time saving